 EMPIRICAL AND EXPERIENTIAL EVIDENCE

 Action planning often constitutes the critical missing link in the ability of partnerships to advance beyond talk to implementation to maintenance of change and effects.
 Planning is often the most essential but time-consuming task for matching interventions and strategies to community needs and objectives for change (Kreuter, Lezin, & Young, 2000).
-From 1990-present, the Work Group for Community Health and Development has used a consistent measurement system and naturally-occurring time series designs to identify factors associate with discontinuities in rates of community change (Fawcett, Francisco, Paine-Andrews, & Schultz, 2000; Roussos & Fawcett, 2000).
+From 1990-present, the Center for Community Health and Development has used a consistent measurement system and naturally-occurring time series designs to identify factors associate with discontinuities in rates of community change (Fawcett, Francisco, Paine-Andrews, & Schultz, 2000; Roussos & Fawcett, 2000).
 Action planning is consistently associated with accelerated rates of change for a wide variety of community efforts such as substance abuse and adolescent pregnancy.

 Similarly, the process of establishing concrete, attainable goals and objectives gave six public/private collaborative projects in a 1983 study a roadmap of specific tasks for action and reporting on progress.
 Defining success in terms of measurable goals and specific problems, instead of contrived means of cooperation, was a contributing factor to success.The real products of intergovernmental negotiations were the solutions of problems considered important to local actors - such as group-home zoning ordinances, housing units for the mentally ill, the provision of emergency shelter for persons who were homeless, new types of classroom instruction, and increased access to services resulted from careful attention to implementing strategies to address unmet needs (Mattessich & Monsey, 1992).